siberianfox/tinygwiki/What-is-TinyG.md

 ## TinyG and grbl are related but not the same
 People ask what's the difference.
 Here's an attempt to explain that.

 TinyG was forked from grbl in early 2010 as the base for building a 6 axis controller with jerk controlled acceleration planning.
 So some things in TinyG work the same as grbl but many are different.
 It's worth noting that we (Synthetos) are active in each project.
-We offer both TinyG and the grblshield as we recognize that they serve different needs and user bases.
-When we talk about grbl hardware features, below, we are referring to grbl+grblShield.
+We offer both TinyG and the gShield as we recognize that they serve different needs and user bases.
+When we talk about grbl hardware features, below, we are referring to grbl+gShield.

 Basic similarities between grbl and tinyg: